VioletHarmon2002/weatherStationproject/docs/journal.md

 i had a problem with connecting my microcontroller to my mac using hub, but eventually it worked, so i could also connect Internet on my WeMos. i spent some time today to go through all the documentation, especially knowledge base, so i can i deeper understanding in whole structure.

+20.09.2024
+Today i mostly spending my time on working with front-end in VsCode, especially html and css moreover, i have accomplished, that i can run my Portfolio Website locally, so it could be serving on http://127.0.0.1:8000/ i have also started working with mySQL workbench, creating sketches of tables this week i want to continue working on databases, so i could send my work for the feedback. i have designed two main tables users and time logs. where user table stores the ssebtial information about each user, including user id identifier talking about time logs table, where check in and check out times are being tracked. but more tables are needed to be created for the data.